ziyuanz96/Solar-Mixer/README.md

 # Solar-Mixer
-This is the open source code of Solar-Mixer: An Efficient End-to-end Model For Long Sequence Photovoltaic Power Generation Time Series Forecasting.
+This is the open source code of Solar-Mixer: An Efficient End-to-end Model For Long-Sequence Photovoltaic Power Generation Time Series Forecasting.